When did you last check the tyres on your vehicle? Research shows that most tyres are either under inflated or worn below the legal limit of 1.6mm*.

 We have detailed below some useful information to assist you in checking your tyres to ensure you maintain the safe and smooth running of your vehicle.
 Ideally, you should check your tyres every two weeks or before a long journey*.

-If you would prefer, your local BMW Dealer will be able to assist you with a tyre health check and advise the correct BMW Approved Tyre for your vehicle should it need to be replaced.
-Your BMW Dealer will be able to offer a comprehensive replacement package including the environmentally friendly disposal of the old tyre, all at a very competitive price.
+If you would prefer, your local BMW Service Authorised Workshop will be able to assist you with a tyre health check and advise the correct BMW Approved Tyre for your vehicle should it need to be replaced.
+Your BMW Service Authorised Workshop will be able to offer a comprehensive replacement package including the environmentally friendly disposal of the old tyre, all at a very competitive price.

-* For further information please refer to your vehicle owners handbook or speak to your local BMW Dealer.
+* For further information please refer to your vehicle owners handbook or speak to your local BMW Service Authorised Workshop.

 It is vitally important that you regularly check the condition of your tyres and make sure that the tyre pressures are set to the correct level*.
 We recommend that you check your tyres at least twice a month or before any long journey as incorrect tyre pressures could cause irregular wear patterns, over inflated tyres tend to wear

 heavily in the centre of the tyre and under inflated tyres tend to wear the shoulders more.
 The correct tyre pressure readings can be found on the information sticker on the driver's doorpost, with the driver's door open.
 Make sure that you check the tyre pressures at ambient temperature (before being driven).